Edward Richard Wright

-Edward Richard Wright (1813–21 December 1859) was an English comedian and actor.
+Edward Richard Wright (c.
+1813–21 December 1859) was an English comedian and actor.

 Life

 He was one of at least five children born to Elizabeth and Francis Wright, whose profession was listed as "Gent", of Sloane Square in London.
 He was initially apprenticed to a bookbinder, but later abandoned that career, and his wife, for the stage.
 He had married his first wife, Mary Lucretia Jacobs (1802-1849) in December 1833 at Kensington in Middlesex.
 The marriage was not a happy one, and Wright having left her destitute when he left her, he was sued by his wife in court in 1838 for the return of their infant daughter, Charlotte Frances Wright (1837-), and to provide his estranged wife with suitable maintenance.
 She never regained custody of her daughter.

 Wright became a citizen of London and a member of the Skinners' Company.
 After acting, in September 1832 at the Margate Theatre, John Reeve's part of Marmaduke Magog in the Wreck Ashore of John Baldwin Buckstone, he was seen in London, in 1834, at the Queen's Theatre.
 After a time spent on the stage in Birmingham and Bristol, he came to the St. James's Theatre, then built and opened by John Braham, and on the first night made his earliest recognised appearance as a comedian, on 29 Sept.
 1837, as Splash in the ‘Young Widow,’ and Fitzcloddy in a farce called ‘Methinks I see my Father.’
 His reception was favourable.
 On 20 March 1838 he was the original Wigler in Selby's ‘Valet de Sham.’
 At this house, too, he was the first Simmons in Haynes Bayly's ‘Spitalfields Weaver.’
 On 3 December 1838 at the Adelphi, destined to be his home, and with which his fame is principally associated, he was the first Daffodil Primrose, a valet in Stirling's ‘Grace Darling, or the Wreck at Sea,’ and on 28 October 1839 the first Shotbolt in Buckstone's ‘Jack Sheppard.’
 He also played in a burletta called ‘The Giant of Palestine.’
 During one year he visited the Princess's; then, returning to the Adelphi, remained there, with the exception of visits of a few days or weeks to the Strand, the Standard, or other houses, until the year of his death.
 His constant associates were Paul Bedford and, in his later years, Sarah Woolgar (Sarah Jane Mellon).